TusharParlikar/Book-DAAP/Chapters/Chapter-04-JavaScript-DApp-Development.md

     salary: '$70k-$150k',
     companies: 'Almost every Web3 company!',

+    whatYoullLearn: 'This chapter teaches you this!',

     reality: [
-      'Use EXISTING smart contracts',
-      'Focus on user experience',
+      'Use EXISTING smart contracts (yours or others)', 'Focus on user experience',
       'Build frontends (websites/apps)',
-      'Much easier to learn (you already know JavaScript!)'
+      'Most Web3 jobs are THIS!'
     ]
   },